papasop/k-1/README.md

 **K=1 Chronogeometrodynamics** (Li, 2026).
 Theorem 4 establishes
 d_c > 0 ⟺ det G < 0.
 Lorentzian signature is equivalent to having a
-nontrivial stability boundary, with mq = -1 acting as the stability attractor under Law II dynamics.
+nontrivial stability boundary, with mq = -1 acting as the stability attractor.

 **Connection to LML, calibrated to current data**:
 - mf loss `(mq+1)²` is a soft penalty implementing the Lorentzian unit shell as a regularizer ✅
 - This soft penalty maintains the geometry empirically ✅
-- The trade-off pattern (long-horizon stability gain at the cost of per-step precision) is consistent with Theorem 4's stability-attractor
+- The trade-off pattern is consistent with stability-attractor theory
-  prediction: constraining embeddings to the attractor limits cumulative drift but reduces the model's freedom for local prediction
+- **Lorentzian signature is empirically necessary**: scale-matched Euclidean unit-shell alternatives do not reproduce the benefit
 - Whether the same trade-off appears on other tasks/architectures is open